 More citations were issued to the owners of Larry’s “Legs.”
 But building inspector Tom Preito explained it so anyone could see it was just coincidence.
 “It was decided that enough time has passed for them to have taken the legs down,” said Preito—who at this point could be a new building inspector replacing one who retired who replaced an earlier one, as so much time has gone by—to the Southampton Press.

 Time marches on.
 Larry’s “Legs” are in mid-stride and appear to be going somewhere, but have not.
 Up above and across town, the American flag flutters illegally.

-The above photo is of “Perseus with the Head of Medusa,” the sculpture by Antonio Canova of Perseus wearing nothing but a helmet, holding a sword in one hand and the severed head of Medusa.
+There’s a sculpture by Antonio Canova, “Perseus with the Head of Medusa,” wearing nothing but a helmet, holding a sword in one hand and the severed head of Medusa.
 It is disgustingly brutal, anatomically correct and currently on display nearby—at the Met in NYC.
 I wonder what would happen if it were purchased by a Sag Harbor billionaire and placed on the front lawn of his private home in Sag Harbor.
 I bet the neighbors would have heart attacks.